matralang/matra-core/README.md

 Matra Core is the small, domain-neutral foundation shared by HTML, Math, Docs, and Graphics packages.
-It defines tree representations, conversion, traversal, transformation, and a replaceable parser boundary.
-Rendering and domain-specific evaluation live outside Core.
+It defines tree representations, conversion, traversal, transformation, and replaceable parser and renderer boundaries.
+Domain-specific evaluation and output rules live outside Core.

+Domain packages implement the small `MatraRenderer` contract and can be invoked consistently with `renderWith(renderer, ast, options)`.
+Core owns the boundary, while SVG, HTML, and other output rules remain in their packages.

 ## Two tree representations